Coast Oregon Penutian languages

+A map showing distribution of Penutian languages.

 The Coast Oregon Penutian languages are a proposed family of three small languages or language clusters on the Oregon Coast that has moderate support.
 Although much of their similarity is demonstrably due to language contact, linguists such as Scott DeLancey believe they may be genealogically related at a greater time depth.
 They are part of the much more hypothetical Penutian proposal.

 Languages

 The Coast Oregon Penutian languages are: